What Are Adjustments?

 The chiropractic adjustment is a quick thrust applied to a vertebra for the purpose of correcting its position, movement or both Chiropractic adjustment rarely causes discomfort.
 However, patients may sometimes experience mild soreness or aching following treatment (as with some forms of exercise) that usually resolves within 12 to 48 hours.

-Adjustments are often accompanied by an audible release of gas that sounds like a “crack.”
-The sound sometimes shocks people a little bit the first couple times they get adjusted, but the sensation is usually relieving.
+Adjustments are often accompanied by an audible pop of air bubbles that sound like a “crack.”
+The sound often surprises people a little bit the first couple times they get adjusted, but the sensation is usually relieving.

-It is easier to maintain your health than to correct disease, just like its easier to change oil in your car than to change car engine.
+It is easier to maintain your health than to correct disease, just like its easier to change the oil in your car than to change the engine.